willnolin/Art-Wall/README.md

 ## MVP

 _The **Art-Wall** is a tool that will allow Artists to search for spaces in the database by name, city and state.
 This will make it easier for them to quickly and efficiently showcase and sell their artwork, make connections in their area, and reach a broader audience.
 Hosts will provide space and will have a way to showcase their own establishments via a public profile on the site.
-You will have to create an Artist profile (but you don't have to be an Artist) to create a location profile.
+You will have to create an Artist profile (even if you aren't ACTUALLY an artist) to create a location profile.

 <br>